lupyuen/lupyuen.github.io/src/spi.md

 (Yep I painstakingly verified...
 Setting BL602 to SPI Polarity 0, Phase 0 doesn't work with BME280)

+# Unsolved Mysteries

+To summarise the spooky mysteries we have observed on BL602 SPI...

+1. The SPI Pins for __Serial Data In__ and __Serial Data Out__ seem to be flipped, when observed with a Logic Analyser.

+    This contradicts the BL602 Reference Manual.

+    To fix this, we __flip the Serial Data In and Serial Data Out Pins__.

+1. To talk to BME280, we must configure BL602 for __SPI Polarity 0 Phase 1__.

+    Though the Logic Analyser shows that BL602 behaves as SPI Polarity 0 Phase 0 (not Phase 1).

+    __Be careful when configuring BL602's SPI Phase.__

+1. Using __Pin 0 for SPI__ will switch on the WiFi LED on PineCone.

+    (This is undocumented behaviour...
+What else does Pin 0 do?)

+    We'll switch to __Pin 4 for SPI Serial Data Out.__

+1. (This is neither spooky nor mysterious...
+But we fixed it anyway)

+    BL602's __SPI Chip Select Pin__ doesn't work with BME280's SPI protocol.

+    And it doesn't support multiple SPI Peripherals.

+    We'll __control the SPI Chip Select Pin__ ourselves with GPIO.

+We have implemented workarounds for these issues.

+__BL602 SPI is good to go!__

 # Port BL602 SPI HAL to other Operating Systems

 TODO

 We may port the SPI HAL to other operating systems by emulating a few FreeRTOS functions for Event Groups.

-# Unsolved Mysteries

-TODO

-1. The pins for __Serial Data In__ and __Serial Data Out__ seem to be flipped, when observed with a Logic Analyser.

-    This contradicts the BL602 Reference Manual.

-1. To talk to BME280, we must configure BL602 for __SPI Polarity 0, Phase 1__.

-    Though the Logic Analyser shows that it looks like SPI Phase 0.

-1. BL602's __SPI Chip Select Pin__ doesn't work with BME280's SPI protocol.

-    We'll control the SPI Chip Select Pin ourselves.

-1. Setting __Serial Data Out to Pin 0__ will switch on the WiFi LED.

-    We'll switch to a different pin for Serial Data Out.

 # What's Next